knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="getentitlementtemplate"></a>
 # **GetEntitlementTemplate**
-> ModelItemTemplateResource GetEntitlementTemplate (string id)
+> ItemTemplateResource GetEntitlementTemplate (string id)

 Get a single entitlement template